 Notably, neither current nor proposed DWBOR legislation call for any changes to the payroll tax system for household employers.
-The federal and state employer obligations have not been part of the discussion, except to the extent that they have brought attention to the industry’s poor compliance rate.
-Most experts estimate that roughly four out of five families pay their employee illegally – either misclassifying them as an independent contractor or simply paying under the table.
+The federal and state employer obligations have not been part of the discussion, except to the extent that it has brought attention the industry’s poor compliance rate.
+Most experts estimate that roughly 4 out of 5 families pay their employee illegally – either misclassifying them as an independent contractor or simply paying under the table.

 As a result, core worker protections and benefits like Social Security, Medicare and Unemployment Insurance are not available to many domestic workers.
 The lack of these financial safety nets, combined with heightened awareness of worker rights created by the DWBOR, has led to a growing demand for legal pay.

 The “off-the-books” culture is changing.

 And we anticipate that it will be further fueled by two other major market forces: 1) proposed Immigration Reform bills, which affect many domestic workers and mandate that they show proof of work history and tax payments in order to gain provisional citizenship status, and 2) the aging of the population and the resultant growth of in-home senior care.